 Insurance/other

-The insurance/other provision provides for various activities including redundancy and the net expected costs of claims outstanding, and their administration, relating to the activities of the Executive as a bus operator prior to 26 October 1986.
+The insurance/other provision provides for various activities including redundancy and the net expected costs of claims outstanding, and their administration, relating to the activities of the PTE as a bus operator prior to 26 October 1986.

 Building maintenance

-This has been provided to meet contractual obligations in respect of the Executive’s properties.
+This has been provided to meet contractual obligations in respect of the PTE’s properties.

 Transport developments

-This has been provided to meet the Executive’s commitments to the West Midlands regions’ transport developments.
+This has been provided to meet the PTE’s commitments to the West Midlands regions’ transport developments.

 Capital grants receipts in advance

-The Executive receives grants which it administers and passes onto 3rd parties (the Department for Transport grants having been passed to the Executive from the ITA).
-These grants are credited to capital grants receipts in advance on receipt and released to the comprehensive income and expenditure statement when the expenditure is incurred.
+The ITA and the PTE receive grants which they administer and pass onto 3rd parties (the Department for Transport grants having been passed to the PTE from the ITA).
+These grants are credited to capital grants receipts in advance on receipt and released to the Comprehensive Income and Expenditure Statement when the expenditure is incurred.

 *Other – Road Safety Fund, Congestion Target Fund, ITSO Smartcard ticketing and DfT Clean Vehicle Technology Funding

 Reserves

-Movements in the group’s reserves are detailed in the movement in reserves statement on page 3.
+Movements in the group’s reserves are detailed in the Movement in Reserves Statement on page 3.
 The purpose of the individual reserves are as follows:

 Usable reserves: